MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 If you installed the Portal, you can use the UI to search on any attribute or query for a particular user.

-If you only have the service server(without Portal UI) installed you can run a search syntax based on the [FIMAutomation PSSnapin].
+If you only have the service server, without Portal UI, installed you can run a search using the cmdlets in the `FIMAutomation` PSSnapin.

-PAM can use the same syntax or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser cmdlet to search for the user within the PAM environment.
+PAM can use the same cmdlets, or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1), specifically the get-pamuser cmdlet, to search for the user within the PAM environment.

 Other reporting options to search on available data is in the service and portal.
 - [Hybrid Reporting](/microsoft-identity-manager/identity-manager-hybrid-reporting-azure)